International Frequently Asked Questions

 What if my visa is denied or delayed? [back to top]

 Much more common than a visa denial is a visa delay.
-The new U.S. Department of State requires that all applicants for non-immigrant visas be interviewed.
-This new policy has created delays at visa issuing posts around the world.
+The U.S. Department of State requires that all applicants for non-immigrant visas be interviewed.
+This policy has created delays at visa issuing posts around the world.
 This is why it is so important to apply for your visa EARLY!

 What are the SEVIS requirements? [back to top]